flaxsearch/flaxcode/src/docs/hacking.rst

 This section discusses the filters that have been implemented so far.
-Note that currently the file type to filtering mapping is hardcoded, so the only way to change the actual filter that gets used for a particular file is to change the code.
+Note that currently the file type to filtering mapping is hard coded, so the only way to change the actual filter that gets used for a particular file is to change the code.
+On windows we use the `IFilter filter`_ wrapped up as a `Remote Filter`_ for all file types.
 In future we plan to include a configuration mechanism for the file type (more generally the mime type of the data) to filter mapping.

 For version 1.0 we intend to support at least the following document